fablabbrighton/digital-fabrication-module/docs/_course-notes/week-5-electronics-design.md

 * All components for board we make
 * Atmel programmer or working FabISPs
+* Some pre-made boards for stuffing
 * <span class="wip">WIP</span> …?

 ### Failsafe for next week

-Commercial Arduinos we can program.
+* Commercial Arduinos we can program
+* We can continue to mill and stuff boards next week